PreciousChicken/blog/content/posts/vercel-apollo-server-react.md

 ### The data

-As this is a demonstration only, we are going to use a JSON file to act as our datastore (I'm taking inspiration from [There Was an Old Lady Who Swallowed a Fly](https://en.wikipedia.org/wiki/There_Was_an_Old_Lady_Who_Swallowed_a_Fly)).
+As this is a demonstration only, we are going to use a JSON file to act as our datastore (as for data content - I'm taking inspiration from [There Was an Old Lady Who Swallowed a Fly](https://en.wikipedia.org/wiki/There_Was_an_Old_Lady_Who_Swallowed_a_Fly)).
 Create the file *api/db.json* and paste the following:

 ```json
 {